Federal judge sentences convicted predator to 70 years behind bars

 Law enforcement first became aware of Matthew Osuba as the result of a tip from someone he was speaking with online.

-“This individual was having sex with children as young as 4 years old.
-So, right then and there it sure to the top of our case level,” said FBI Supervisory Special Agent Don Zumpano.
+“This individual, Mr. Osuba, was indicating that he was having sex with children as young as 4 years old.
+So, right then and there, that’s obviously going to rise to the top of our case level,” said FBI Supervisory Special Agent Don Zumpano.

 He said the New York State Police shared the tip with the FBI.
 The FBI then gathered up their Child Exploitation Task Force members, which includes several Capital Region law enforcement agencies.